 South West Child Protection Procedures

-Somerset is one of the 12 Local Safeguarding Children Boards that make up the South West consortium that have developed the Southwest Child Protection Procedures (in conjunction with Tri.x).
+Somerset is one of the 12 Local Safeguarding Children Partnerships that make up the South West consortium that has developed the Southwest Child Protection Procedures (in conjunction with Tri.x).

 Many local organisations and agencies have a duty under section 11 of the Children Act 2004 to ensure that they consider the need to safeguard and promote the welfare of children when carrying out their functions.